What is obsessive-compulsive disorder?

 When it comes to medication, the drugs recommended for OCD are selective serotonin reuptake inhibitors (SSRIs).
 There are different types of SSRI, but for each person is different, and what works well for someone might not be the best option for another.
 Hence, you might need to try more than one if the first one you try isn’t right for you.
 The first step to get the appropriate medication would be talking to your GP.
 Medication is prescribed exclusively to adults, and it might be offered to children below 16 years old in very particular cases if OCD is severe and after having had therapy, the condition hasn’t improved.

 In any case, taking tablets is a personal choice, and some people decide not to take them.
 Medication is helpful to reduce the symptoms of OCD and can help to engage better in therapy.

 Psychotherapy (CBT with ERP)

-Medication and psychotherapy are not exclusive and they often complement each other.
+Medication and psychotherapy are not exclusive, and they often complement each other.
 Psychotherapy has been proven that helps with OCD symptoms for most people who try it.
 The type of therapy effective for this condition is Cognitive Behavioural Therapy (CBT) with Exposure Response Prevention (ERP).

-CBT is a talking therapy based on the idea that the way the person feels is influenced by their thoughts, so the goal is to challenge the unhelpful and intrusive patterns and changing them for other, more realistic, and productive ones.
+CBT is a talking therapy based on the idea that the way the person feels is influenced by their thoughts, so the goal is to challenge the unhelpful and intrusive patterns and change them for other, more realistic, and productive ones.
 ERP is used as a part of CBT.
 The idea behind ERP is that by staying with the anxiety and not performing the compulsions, that anxiety will lose power over time.